Can My MLTC Plan Kick Me Out? "Involuntary Disenrollment" from MLTC plans - Changes start Nov. 1, 2024

 • Per MLTC Policy No. 13.0313.05, and 13.11, the Enrollee has been identified as only receiving Social Adult Daycare (SADC) services, which is not one of the 7 MLTC services.
 MLTC enrollees who are disenrolled to FFS will not be able to access the SADC service.

-• Per MLTC Policy No. 13.15, the Enrollee has been assessed as needing only discreet level 1 housekeeping services.
+• Per MLTC Policy No. 13.15, the Enrollee has been assessed as needing only level 1 housekeeping services.

 2. A plan would not initiate involuntary disenrollment due to the Enrollee not receiving CBLTSS within previous calendar month in these examples: